Dr. Eve M. Schooler is a Networking and Distributed Systems expert.

 Eve has served in leadership positions in various standards organizations, including: the IETF,

-in the past co-founded and co-chaired the MMUSIC (Multiparty Multimedia Session Control) working group for many years, where SIP (Session Initiation Protocol) was developed;
+in the past, she co-founded and co-chaired the MMUSIC (Multiparty Multimedia Session Control) working group for many years, where SIP (Session Initiation Protocol) was developed, co-chaired the COIN (Computing in the Network) research group to investigate network-compute-storage convergence, and co-chaired the RAW (Reliable and Available Wireless) working group to address wireless DetNet;

 NIST, where she co-chaired the Cyber-Physical Systems working group on Data interoperability;